XOW Logo

 The Old Witch (host); Mr. Evans [The Great Brain]; Benny; Hulda Larson

-The circus barker began encouraging the crowd to pay to see the mental marvel of the age, the Great Brain, a man, once blindfolded, can identify any object being held up by his slow-witted partner, Benny.
-Then a mistake occurs and the Brain berates his partner privately, and Benny threatens to kill him.
-Benny then goes to see the only person who really cares and understands him: Hulda.
-But Evans catches them and Benny relents and goes back w/him, but still suffering through berating again and again.
-When Benny tells Evans that he and Hulda are going to wed, the Brain heads straight for her.
-Benny follows and finds Hulda in Evan's arms, not understanding that Evans is forcing her to his will.
-A few minutes later, Benny exits the tent and addresses the crowd, lifting a red oozing mass up for the people to see, and tells them: "Here is the one and only....Great Brain!"
+The Great Brain is a carnival act who could identify any object, being held up by his slow-witted partner Benny, blindfolded.
+After Benny messes up the act, the Brain berates him.
+Benny then goes to see the only person who really cared for him: Hulda.
+When Benny tells Evans that he and Hulda are going to wed, the Brain heads straight for her and forces her to his will.
+When Benny sees this he becomes enraged.
+He exits the tent a few minutes later and addresses the crowd, lifting a red oozing mass up for the people to see, and tells them: "Here is the one and only....Great Brain!"

 Reprinting